damianhakert/damianhakert.github.io/source/_posts/2015-04-21-gitlab-on-raspberry-pi-2.markdown

 ---

 Want to run GitLab on your Raspberry Pi 2?
-Now you can!
+Now you can do so much easier!

+Previously you had to install GitLab from source yourself.

-We have released the [official Raspberry Pi 2 Omnibus package](/installation/#other-methods) that you can use to install GitLab quickly on your new small-but-powerful repository server!
+But we have just released the [official Raspberry Pi 2 Omnibus package](/installation/#other-methods) that you can use to install GitLab quickly on your new small-but-powerful repository server!